ChrisDud0257/SSL/README.md

 ## SSL for GAN-based SR.
 We integrate all GAN-based SR methods into the BasicSR framework.
  - Please following the training and testing steps [here](GAN-Based-SR/README.md).

+## SSL for DM-based SR.

+## Other issues
+If you want to try SSL in your own projects, maybe you need to adjust the following hyper-parameters, the hyper-parameters in our paper may not be the best choice in all situations:
+ - kernel size search
+ - kernel size window
+ - sigma (scaling factor)
+ - weights of your own losses and the SSL (maybe this is the most important factor)

+Note that, according to our experience, after adjusting the weight of SSL, if the magnitude of it is approximately comparable to the existing largest loss term, then you might obtain a good performance.
+And, the weight should be set in an appropriate range, seting too small will have no promotion when compared with the original model, while too large might have side effect to the optimization process.